Rinho4444/Predicting-the-topic-of-the-text/report.md

 Author: HVAInternational (Pham Dang Hung, Pham Ha Khanh Chi, Le Xuan Trong, and Le Ky Nam)

 ## 1. Abstract
 This project aims to accurately predict the topic of the text using NLP.
-We utilize _____ for model optimization.
+We utilize Autogluon, with vectorization by BoW Bigram `max_features` = 18500, for model optimization.
 Our approach improves on baseline models, achieving a higher Marco F1 score and better generalization.

 ## 2. Introduction
 This project was initially developed as an assignment for the AI4B class, where we were tasked with building a predictive model for the topic of the text.
 While fulfilling the course requirements, our team recognized the broader significance of this problem in the real industry. _____________.